Critical Safety Notices: Gas Equipment

 These codes and regulations exist so that the employees of the LPG cylinder supply companies are not put at risk when refilling the cylinders and so that customers can use the product safely.

-Anyone attempting to fill a free-standing LPG cylinder will likely be stopped from doing so by a petrol station staff member.’
+Anyone attempting to fill a free-standing LPG cylinder at an autogas station will likely be stopped from doing so by the fuel station staff.’

 Recall of Clesse Novacomet BP1803 LPG Reglators